operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/releasing.md

 The following changes should be present:

 - `Makefile`: IMAGE_VERSION should be modified to the upcoming release tag.
-(This variable ensures sampleprojects have been tagged correctpy prior to the release commit.)
+(This variable ensures sampleprojects have been tagged correctly prior to the release commit.)
 - `changelog/generated/v1.3.0.md`: commit changes (created by changelog generation).
 - `changelog/fragments/*`: commit deleted fragment files (deleted by changelog generation).
 - `website/content/en/docs/upgrading-sdk-version/v1.3.0.md`: commit changes (created by changelog generation).